Hawaii Volcanoes National Park Hikes will put you in the heart of this park's (Or Pele's) fiery past, present, and future!

 We always suggest having the ten essentials with you when hiking.
 Hawaii Volcanoes NP Hikes can have different trail conditions from other parks.

-Make sure to bring a first aid kit, trail map, signaling device, plenty of water, sunscreen, hat, sunglasses, and anything you need for the day.
+Make sure to bring a first aid kit, a trail map, a signaling device, plenty of water, sunscreen, a hat, sunglasses, and anything you need for the day.

 Hikers are required to pack out everything they pack in.